- 26 Aug 2020

-It was never just a kingdom or just a country, it was the beginning of humanity and the place where the first men started to rise and build one of the oldest civilizations on earth, even some said that the Egyptian civilization was the first of its kind on earth planet.
+It was never just a kingdom or just a country, it was the beginning of humanity and the place where the first men started to rise and build one of the oldest civilizations on earth, even some said that the Egyptian civilization was the first of its kind on the earth planet.
 The existence of the Nile River has helped for sure to create the ancient Egypt kingdom and the Egyptian civilization.
 Before the official ruling dynasty descend the throne and establish the old kingdom, Egypt was inhabited by the first Egyptians men or norms.

-Before upper and lower Egypt get united by king Mena or known as king Narmer, each part was divided into administrative departments have its own governmental regime, traditions and languages.
-Thousands of years before the advent of the pharaonic Egypt, a group of people gathered in a land and practiced agriculture for starters both in the delta and the Nile valley, slowly but surely the culture began to rise over time, and it gradually began to develop among these early inhabitants was to become the infrastructure upon which the phenomenal Egyptian culture was built.
+Before upper and lower Egypt get united by king Mena or known as King Narmer, each part was divided into administrative departments have its own governmental regime, traditions and languages.
+Thousands of years before the advent of the pharaonic Egypt, a group of people gathered inland and practiced agriculture for starters both in the delta and the Nile valley, slowly but surely the culture began to rise over time, and it gradually began to develop among these early inhabitants was to become the infrastructure upon which the phenomenal Egyptian culture was built.
 Some theories came out trying to prove and explain how the Egyptian culture was manipulated by a group of a new master race, eventually were proven false, it is true that some cultural influence from basic agriculture and water resources.

-The middle kingdom consists of 11th and 13th dynasties whom were popular with Theban art and Amun as principal god of Thebes.
-The best example of the new Theban art is king Mentuhotep funerary monument at Dier Al bahari.
-The second intermediate period held by the 14th to 17th dynasties, this period when the Hyksos occupied the delta and middle Egypt, but king Ahmose from the 18th dynasty put an end to the Hyksos and their culture and the new kingdom started with the 18th dynasty followed by the Ramesside new kingdom period represented by the 19th and 20th dynasties.
-Between two main periods comes an intermediate period, the third intermediate period comes right before the late period represented by the 26 th or 30th dynasties.
+The middle kingdom consists of 11th and 13th dynasties who were popular with Theban art and Amun as the principal god of Thebes.
+The best example of the new Theban art is the king Mentuhotep funerary monument at Dier Al Bahari.
+The second intermediate period held by the 14th to 17th dynasties, this period when the Hyksos occupied the delta and middle Egypt, but the king Ahmose from the 18th dynasty put an end to the Hyksos and their culture and the new kingdom started with the 18th dynasty followed by the Ramesside new kingdom period represented by the 19th and 20th dynasties.
+Between two main periods comes an intermediate period, the third intermediate period comes right before the late period represented by the 26th or 30th dynasties.

-A one can simply tell that Ancient Egyptians were extremely artistic from the paintings and cravings on their temples and tombs, some of the paintings still maintain their colors.
-Decorating images and colorful texts were all over coffins, walls and statues with really authentic artistic style of simple lines, bright colors and shapes of lily and lotus flowers that reflect the Egyptian identity.
-Ancients Egyptians used many materials for their artistic works such as stone and wood as a cheaper substitute as well as colors were obtained from mineral materials such as some plants mixed with Arabic gum or water.
+A one can simply tell that Ancient Egyptians were extremely artistic from the paintings and carvings on their temples and tombs, some of the paintings still maintain their colours.
+Decorating images and colourful texts were all over coffins, walls and statues with the really authentic artistic style of simple lines, bright colours and shapes of lily and lotus flowers that reflect the Egyptian identity.
+Ancients Egyptians used many materials for their artistic works such as stone and wood as a cheaper substitute, as well as colours, were obtained from mineral materials such as some plants mixed with Arabic gum or water.
 Pharaohs used reliefs to commemorate their victories and battles, and king Narmer palette is a fine